satyamlal/InnerBrain/README.md

 - **⚡️ Lightweight & Extensible**
   Minimal dependencies, easy to self-host, and simple to extend with your own plugins or scripts.

+**🌟 Open Source & Contributions Welcome**
+This project is fully open source.
+Whether you’re filing issues, suggesting features, improving documentation, or submitting code, your contributions are appreciated and will help make InnerBrain better for everyone.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started!

 ## 🚀 Getting Started